Bob Mortimer confirms filming for Michael Jackson glove movie will go ahead in 2022

 Bob Mortimer has confirmed that filming for his forthcoming comedy with Vic Reeves about Michael Jackson‘s glove will go ahead next year.

-The film entitled The Glove, received financial backing three years ago with Oasis‘ Supersonic director Mat Whitecross at the helm.
+The film entitled The Glove, received financial backing three years ago with director Tim Kirkby, who has previously worked on Fleabag, at the helm.
 But production on the movie is yet to go ahead.

 Now, Mortimer has told the RHLSTP podcast with Richard Herring that filming will begin in 2022.